davidrmiller/neural2d/README.md

 1. The color channel parameter can be specified only on the input layer.

+1. If a size parameter is omitted, the size is copied from the layer specified in the from parameter.

-1. A convolution matrix specification cannot appear on the same layer with a *radius* or *tf* spec.
+1. A radius parameter cannot be used on the same line with a convolve or pool parameter.

+1. Pooling layers and convolution networking layers (which have depth > 1) can feed into a pooling or convolution layer of the same depth, or into a regular layer.
+A pooling layer fed into a regular layer will be fully connected to all the neurons in the entire depth of the layer, or sparsely 2D-connected at all depths if a radius parameter is specified.

 1. The same layer name can be defined multiple times with different "from" parameters.
 This allows source neurons from more than one layer to be combined in one